Damned By a Fool's Praise

-How can you tell a writer hates something when he isn't stating it outright?
-The resident dummy will be a fan of it.
+How can you tell a writer hates something when he doesn't simply say so?
+The resident dummy will appreciate it.
 This often comes at the end of an Arson, Murder, and Jaywalking

 The character praising something doesn't have to be a moronic tasteless twit when this trope is used.
 Sometimes the person can be a Jerkass